edenreich/edenreich/README.md

 - I like to migrate and transform legacy software leveraging the right tools into modern solutions
 - I like to create resiliant infrastructure designs and solutions
 - I'm currently working mainly with Google Cloud Services
-- I've worked previously worked a lot with AWS
+- I've previously worked a lot with AWS

 #### Favorite Quotes
 - The best process is no process